Azure/gpt-rag-agentic/README.md

 **Data Dictionary**

 The Data Dictionary is essential for SQL generation, providing a structured reference for database tables and columns.
-If you're using the standard `nl2sql` strategy, simply review and update the `config/data_dictionary.json` file as needed.
+If you're using the standard `nl2sql` strategy, simply review and update the `config/nl2sql/data_dictionary.json` file as needed.

-> [!NOTE]
-> If you prefer, you can create a `config/data_dictionary.custom.json` file, which will override the example file in `config/data_dictionary.json`.

 If you're using the `nl2sql_fewshot_scaled` strategy, the `data_dictionary.json` file will not be used.
 In this case, you'll need to create the JSON files differently to be indexed.
 You can refer to the examples in [gpt-rag-ingestion](https://github.com/azure/gpt-rag-ingestion) to see how to set up the table and column files for AI Search indexing.